 To import or export any document or collection from the workspace, go to the menu that is displayed in its name and select Import/Export:

-As in similar tools, you can use parameters in requests through environment variables, defined in JSON format.
+As with similar robust tools, you can use parameters in requests through environment variables, defined in JSON format.

 To invoke any parameter, press Ctrl+Space where you want to insert it, and it will display a list with all the available variables.